siruthesiru/human-resources-information-system/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Gerald Silverio via `silveriogerald@gmail.com`.
+If you discover a security vulnerability within Laravel, please send an e-mail to Gerald Silverio via `sirutonin@gmail.com`.
 All security vulnerabilities will be promptly addressed.

 <hr>

 ## License

-As the project is being developed specifically for the use of PLAS Enterprises and Engineering Services, it is under a propriety license.
+This project is open-source and is therefore available under the **[MIT License](https://choosealicense.com/licenses/mit/)**.
 <hr>